- The ST segment is the flat, isoelectric section of the ECG between the end of the S wave (the J point) and the beginning of the T wave.

 Coronary Vasospasm (Prinzmetal’s angina)

 This causes a pattern of ST elevation that is very similar to acute STEMI — i.e. localised ST elevation with reciprocal ST depression occurring during episodes of chest pain.
 However, unlike acute STEMI the ECG changes are transient, reversible with vasodilators and not usually associated with myocardial necrosis.
-They may be impossible to differentiate on the ECG.
+It may be impossible to differentiate these two conditions based on the ECG alone.

 Click here to find out more about pericarditis.

-- Concave “saddleback” ST elevation in leads I, II, aVL, V4-6 with depressed PR segments.
+- Concave “saddleback” ST elevation in leads I, II, III, aVF, V5-6 with depressed PR segments.

 - There is reciprocal ST depression and PR elevation in aVR.

-Causes mild ST elevation with tall T-waves mainly in the precordial leads.
+BER causes mild ST elevation with tall T-waves mainly in the precordial leads.
 Is a normal variant commonly seen in young, healthy patients.
 There is often notching of the J-point — the “fish-hook” pattern.
+The ST changes may be more prominent at slower heart rates and disappear in the presence of tachycardia.

-Click here to find out more about benign early repolarisation.
+Click here to find out more about benign early repolarization.

 - There is slight concave ST elevation in the precordial and inferior leads with notching of the J-point (the “fish-hook” pattern)